mcg1969/vecLibFort/README.md

 will run the program ``program`` but with the BLAS and LAPACK calls corrected.

-Of course, *you should not use this* if the program or library *already* uses the F2C calling conventions correctly: *you will break the program*.
+Of course, this may not work---it may be that the bugs you are seeing are not in fact caused by the specific issues addressed by vecLibFort.
+Or I might not have implemented something correctly.
+(Bug reports are welcome.)
+And you should *not* use this if the program or library *already* uses the F2C calling conventions correctly; you *will* break it.

 ### Inspirations